lisjak/Interactive-Data-Vis-Fall2022/2_3_time_series/NOTES.md

 INSTRUCTIONS:
 Use this markdown file to keep track of open questions/challenges from this week's assignment.
-- What did you have trouble solving?
+- What did you have trouble solving? can't figure out how to clip path on bottom of area chart
 - What went easier than expected?
 - What, if anything, is currently blocking you?